 -

-If your streaming provider allows you to use the same embed code for all streaming events, set that code as the default livestream link for all episodes in the channel.
+Select My livestream URL stays the same from week to week if your streaming provider allows you to use the same embed code for all streaming events.
+Add the default code as the default livestream link for all episodes in the channel.
 If not, leave this field blank and input a livestream embed code in each episode's settings.

 Add links to your channel that will be accessible when viewing an episode from that channel.